 Let’s Build Back Better – re-purposing towns and cities gives us an opportunity to fuel growth after COVID-19

-Their Build Back Better initiative launched this week, is an important policy intervention created by two experienced policy teams, in partnership with public and private sector leaders in the Local Enterprise Partnerships for Greater Manchester and Liverpool City Region.
+Their Build Back Better initiative, is an important policy intervention created by two experienced policy teams, in partnership with public and private sector leaders in the Local Enterprise Partnerships for Greater Manchester and Liverpool City Region.

 Headed up by political operators, who combined have more a quarter of a Century’s experience of Westminster, and deep experience in local office, it deserves to be listened to by a national audience.